 in which thin struts were arranged to created tall structures without any of the struts touching - instead, they were held together by wires - Levin had an inspiration: this is the model for the human body.

 The biotensegrity dimension in human movement helps us understand why relaxation can be so detrimental to ones piano technique.
 If you are too relaxed, you can't move!
-Many of us have trained our hands so thoroughly to relax that in order to raise their elastic loading to the level necessary for agile technique, we have virtually to tense the hand.
+Many of us have trained our hands so thoroughly to relax that in order to raise their elastic loading to the level necessary for agile technique, we must almost tense the hand!

 When the springing action of the hand is vital, when the hand has been energized to right action so that it moves with agility and ease, biotensegrity is at work.
 The hand lacking biotensegrity is sluggish and inert, and so are the sounds it makes.
 It is tricky to introduce elastic tension into the hand without making it tense, but there is much to be gained by making the distinction.